 SEE TEFL is licensed by the Thai Ministry of Education (MoE) as a non-formal school.
 All our 4-week TEFL and Internship programs are currently running as scheduled according to the directives of the MoE.

-You can obtain a 60-day tourist visa from a Thai embassy or consulate (personal and postal applications are usually available) before you depart for Thailand, you can also extend this for a further 30 days in Chiang Mai.
-We will guide you.
+You can obtain a 60-day tourist visa from a Thai embassy or consulate or apply online (link is below) before you depart for Thailand, you can also extend this for a further 30 days in Chiang Mai.

 Alternatively, you can obtain a first or second 60-day tourist visa by visiting a Thai embassy or consulate in a neighboring country.
 This tourist visa can also be extended for a further 30 days in Chiang Mai.
 The Thai embassy in Vientiane, Laos is most people’s preferred choice from Chiang Mai.
 You can travel overland or fly there.